 Why is stretching important if I have a desk job?

 You might be surprised that even those who have desk jobs in typical office spaces can experience work-related disorders.
 Muscular pain is not only common in those who work with heavy machinery and construction.
-Desk jobs cause physical health concerns because of the following reasons:
+Desk jobs cause physical health concerns for the following reasons:

 - Repeated actions and movements that tend to overwork and wear out certain muscles and joints